 Copyright does not protect an idea or concept in the abstract.
 Having an idea itself is not enough; you must have expressed your idea in a fixed medium (i.e. text, recording, drawing etc) to qualify for copyright protection.

-Also, copyright does not protect shapes, patterns, ornamentations or configurations (or any combination of these things) as applied to a product.
+Copyright does not protect shapes, patterns, ornamentations or configurations (or any combination of these things) as applied to a product.
 Copyright also does not apply to plots, characters, news or facts.